Download app

 Without giving stylistic cues, lighting direction, or mood description, we can see how image models make their own aesthetic decisions from minimal prompts.
 V4 delivers images with strong visual identity, intentional styling, expressive makeup, and confident composition.
 Each frame could find its way into a fashion editorial or campaign.

 The other outputs offer clean compositions with proper lighting and accurate facial structure, but they feel neutral and conventional.
 The styling is safe and the visual language is closer to studio stock than creative direction.
+If you’re looking for a more editorial-forward result from a simple prompt, V4 is your choice.

 Now let’s try another simple prompt but this time introduce an action: